abend0c1/aux2svg/README.md

 All the interactions for a task are assigned the same unique color.
-Each interaction is annotated with the trace sequence number, to enable you to refer back to the original trace record for more detail, and a summ- ary of the call and return values.
+Each interaction is annotated with the trace sequence number, to enable you to refer back to the original trace record for more detail, and a summary of the call and return values.
 Exception responses are shown in red.

 You can choose which actors you are interested in by